Managing Editor of the Journal of Design History

-3. Obtaining sufficient high-quality content for the journal and delivering it to the Publisher, Oxford University Press, on schedule
+- Assisting the securing of sufficient high-quality content for the journal and delivering it to the Publisher, Oxford University Press, on schedule

-4. Maintaining the ethical standards of the journal, with reference to the Committee on Publication Ethics
+- Maintaining the ethical standards of the journal, with reference to the Committee on Publication Ethics

 • One virtual Annual General Meeting of the DHS normally held at the DHS Annual Conference in early September.